-11. There are certain bureaucratic contexts-certain official Mexican land tribunals-where judges simply tell Zinacantec disputants to sit down and shut up, a possibility breathtakingly unlike what happens in Zinacantec dispute settlement.

-I am informed by Marco Jacquemet that he once witnessed a Contrasto duel between Roberto Benigni and Umberto Eco in which Benigni so thoroughly bested Eco that to cap the performance he permitted himself the "atomic bomb" of Contrasto, using the closing pair tigre/pigre for which Italian simply has no further rhymes, a device so thoroughly chiuso (Pagliai, this issue) one could otherwise never use since it guarantees that there can be no further riposte.
+There are certain bureaucratic contexts with which Zinacantecs are familiar where effective gagging takes place, and they are remarked upon with approval or distress depending on who is forced to wear the gag.
+Thus, in certain official Mexican land tribunals judges have been known simply to tell Zinacantec disputants to sit down and shut up, a possibility breathtakingly unlike what normally happens in Zinacantec dispute settlement.
+I have also been party to a Tzotzil curing ceremony designed explicitly to befuddle an enemy and render him speechless, but that is another story.
+I am informed by Marco Jacquemet that he once witnessed a contrasto duel between Roberto Benigni and Umberto Eco in which Benigni so thoroughly bested Eco that to cap the performance he permitted himself the "atomic bomb" of contrasto, using the closing pair tigre/pigre for which Italian simply has no further rhymes, a device so thoroughly chiuso (Pagliai, this issue) one could otherwise never use since it guarantees that there can be no further riposte.